NataliaCzeladka/celestial-buddies/README.md

 ### Code Validation

 The W3C Markup Validator and W3C CSS Validator were used to validate every page of the project to ensure there were no syntax errors.
+The results clearly showed that the website stays in compliance with the standards and recommendations set by the World Wide Web Consortium.

 #### HTML Validation